mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

 The Haskell tooling ecosystem is very rich, and vim plugins make use of those tools to provide functionality.
-Here's a list of the tools we want to have installed, in our path, in order for those pluggins to work:
+Here's a list of the tools we want to have installed, in our path, in order for those plugins to work:

 - haskell ide engine (`hie` and `hie-wrapper`) ([installation instructions](https://github.com/haskell/haskell-ide-engine/#installation))
 - `hlint` ([installation instructions](https://github.com/ndmitchell/hlint#installing-and-running-hlint))